List of Charadriiformes by population

 This is a list of Charadriiformes species by global population.
+Charadriiformes (Charadrius being Latin for "plover") is the taxonomic order to which the waders, gulls, and auks belong.
 While numbers are estimates, they have been made by the experts in their fields.

-Charadriiformes (Charadrius being Latin for "plover") is the taxonomic order to which the waders, gulls, and auks belong.
-BirdLife International has assessed 352 species; 181 (51% of total species) have had their population estimated.
-Bird taxonomy is currently in a state of flux, much wider in scope than the complications arising from the realization that birds are dinosaurs, and a full scientific consensus on the division of orders has yet to be settled upon.
-The Charadriiformes, for example, are grouped with the Ciconiiformes in the Sibley-Ahlquist taxonomy.
-In the interest of standardization this article, along with the rest of the Wikipedia Bird Population lists, is split along the taxonomic system used by BirdLife, which is both the Earth's largest partnership of conservation organizations, and the assessment team for birds on the IUCN Red List.
-This is not an endorsement of any one taxonomic system, and it may change in the future as new relationships are brought to light.
+Not all Charadriiformes have had their numbers quantified, but species without population estimates are included in a secondary table below.

+The Charadriiformes were sometimes grouped with the Ciconiiformes in older taxonomic systems (e.g., Sibley-Ahlquist taxonomy).
+However, the American Ornithological Society, International Ornithologists' Union (IOC) and BirdLife International, which informs IUCN taxonomy, now agree on it being a separate order following more recent genetic analyses.

 A variety of methods are used for counting Charadriiformes.
 For example, the piping plover is subject to the quinquennial Piping Plover International Census, which is carried out in 9 Canadian provinces, 32 US states, Mexico, Central America, and the Caribbean.
 In the 2006 survey, Saskatchewan alone had 159 volunteers scour 294 waterbodies.
 The mountain plover has had its nests counted through the drive transect method.
 Once density has been calculated, the numbers are extrapolated over a bird's range.
 For more information on how these estimates were ascertained, see Wikipedia's articles on population biology and population ecology.